-Zombies chasing your family.
-Now that is an image…. it actually took me a long time to find this, about 10 minutes to be exact and this is the reason why images are the bane of many an event marketer.
-They want to add images but to do it correctly takes time, effort and purpose.
-You have to go hunting like the good ol Zombie above and that is something that most event marketers are loathe to do because we are notoriously short on time.
+Images set the tone.
+Zombies chasing a couple.
+Now, that is an image…. it actually took me a long time to find this, about 10 minutes to be exact, and this is the reason why images are the bane of many an event marketer.
+They want to add images, but to do it correctly takes time, effort, and purpose.
+You have to go hunting like the good ol Zombie above, and that is something that most event marketers are loathe to do because we are notoriously short on time.

 Because most marketers can’t or won’t find the time and can’t be bothered to add images to their websites, this hurts their marketing efforts and that is so WICKED awesome for YOU!

-Why is it awesome for you?
+Why is it excellent for you?
 Because!
-I am going to show you how to find images quickly and easily so your event can kick some ass while your competition continues to go through their event’s life-cycle wondering why your event rocks and their’s totally sucks (it is probably more than images, but it fits so run with it).
+I am going to show you how to find images quickly and efficiently so your event can kick some ass.
+At the same time, your competition continues to go through their event’s life-cycle wondering why your event rocks, and their’s totally sucks (it is probably more than images, but it fits so run with it).

 But why are images so important?

-People respond to images and an image of your conference or event that is full of smiling happy people will trigger that part of the brain that wants the attendee to be smiling and happy.
+People respond to images, and a picture of your conference or event full of smiling, happy people will trigger that part of the brain that wants the attendee to be smiling and happy.
 This is probably the biggest reason to add images to your event website.
-Basically, you are giving folks warm fuzzies and there is no dollar figure you can put on fuzzies, puppies, kittens or hugs.
+You are giving folks warm fuzzies, and there is no dollar figure you can put on fuzzies, puppies, kittens, or hugs.

-In a past post, I talked about SEO and Event Websites and how the best strategy is to simply post quality stuff and this is true.
-This does not change the fact that you should still do things correctly and when you name your images and add the necessary info, your images will be appealing to Google.
+In a past post, I talked about SEO and Event Websites and how the best strategy is to post quality stuff, and this is true.
+This does not change the fact that you should still do things correctly, and when you name your images and add the necessary info, your images will be appealing to Google.